The benefits of strength training

 - Improving cardiovascular health (e.g. decreasing blood pressure).

-- Reducing the risk of falls, through increased strength and improved balance.
+- Reducing the risk of falls through increased strength, better balance and greater coordination.

 - Improving functional ability to undertake everyday tasks, such as shopping, preparing food or cleaning.